KittimaRodriguez/CaseStudy/README.md

-# 🗺 Kittima's Portfolio
+# Data-analytics-portfolio

-Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+A collection of my data analytics and business intelligence projects using SQL, R, and Excel.